-The supported protocols are tcp, udp, ssl, and default.
+The supported protocols are tcp, udp, ssl, ws, wss, and default.
 If default is used, it is replaced by the value of the Ice.Default.Protocol property.
 If an endpoint is malformed, or an unknown protocol is specified, the application receives Ice::EndpointParseException.
-The ssl protocol is only available if the IceSSL plug-in is installed.
+The ssl and wss protocols are only available if the IceSSL plug-in is installed.